hank-ai/darknet/README_PGO.md

 ## Using GNU GCC PGO (Profile-Guided Optimization)

 When using GNU GCC -- the usual C/C++ compiler on most Linux distributions -- PGO (Profile-Guided Optimization) can be used to help Darknet/YOLO run faster.
-PGO with Darknet/YOLO [makes a significant difference](#results) when using fast CPUs without a GPU.
-It has marginal impact when using CUDA, or with tiny devices like Raspberry Pi.
+PGO with Darknet/YOLO can make a difference, but not as much as OpenBLAS.

 PGO is a 2-step process.
 First you turn it on to generate some compiler-specific profile files.
 Then you tell the compiler to use those files to rebuild Darknet/YOLO as an optimized application.